CS179-14-2014-2015/HW03/README.md

 #HW03 Compile Me (deadline: 2014-12-09)
 ===

 Get `main.cpp` to compile and run.
+Document how you got it to compile below.

 The program uses the following libraries: